chus-chus/veil/README.md

 ## Documentation

 You can extract the most out of Veil when you bring your own entity detectors.
-To learn how, you can read the documentation.
-To build it, run:
+To learn how, you can read the documentation on [Read the Docs](https://veil-project.readthedocs.io/en/latest/).

+You can also build the documentation by running:

 ```bash
 make docs/html